Financial-Times/origami-website/_posts/2019-03-11-site-update.md

 ## Conclusions

-We're excited to have released the unified design, overhauled documentation, refined specifications, and new site structure.
+We're excited to have released updated documentation and specifications, especially alongisde the improved site structure and unified design.
 We hope the changes we've made make it easier to work with Origami, and easier to reach out to the team.
 If you have any feedback please let the team know. &#x1F603;